SC92113/Multi-AI-Agent-System/README.md

 ### 🛠️ This project is supported by [DeepLearning.AI](https://www.deeplearning.ai/) and [crewAI](https://www.crewai.com/).

 ### 🎯 Goal
-- **Build a crew of AI agents to perform their own specific tasks in a whole product**
+- **Build a crew of AI agents to perform their own tasks in a whole product**
 - **Projects**
   - Compose a research writing by multi AI agent system
   - Automate customer outreach campaign